 On moving to Braemar, she became a Board Member of North of Scotland Water Authority and held a range of non-executive positions including as a Board Member of the Scottish Environment Protection Agency.
 She was a Member of Waterwatch Scotland and the previous Customer Forums.

-Sue is currently a Board Member of Food Standards Scotland, Member of Boundaries Scotland and Member of the Boundary Commission for Scotland.
+Sue is currently a Member of the Boundary Commission for Scotland.

 Heather’s work history has consisted of senior leadership and management roles in a range of social enterprise, non-profit, and public sector organisations.
 As well as stakeholder management and European funding roles, her non-profit and social enterprise roles have been with organisations that focused on improving mental health and wellbeing; supporting victims of crime; and community engagement / capacity building.